Ru5ty0ne/popcorn_cli/README.md

 # API Server

-Currently it using `https://popcorn-ru.tk` but you can change request destenation with `--domain` argument like this:
+Currently it using `https://popcorn-ru.tk` but you can change request destenation with `--domain` argument:

 `>popcorn --domain https://popcorn-ru.tk movie tt0485947`